Scatenix/Void-Merchants/README.md

 - Major: Game balancing needs to be tested!
 - Major: test loading a game-save that does not exist
-- Major: calculating item prices to sell does not work properly
 - Minor: Down-scaled planets look terrible
     - I don't think this is possible in a non-overly complex way
 - Minor: Sounds or music sometimes skips